cuongtpham/cuongtpham.github.io/content/publication/journal-article1/index.md

 publication_types: ["article-journal"]

 publication: "*Case Studies in Construction Materials, 20* (2024), e03168"
-publication_short: "Case Stud.
-Constr.
-Mater."
+publication_short: "Case Studies in Construction Materials"

 abstract: |
   This study investigates the application scope of seven existing empirical formulas for assessing the bond strength of various FRP bars in concrete, including normal, high-strength, and ultra-high-strength concrete.
 Using a dataset of 1019 pull-out test specimens from 34 studies, the paper evaluates formula performance, introduces safety probability values, and proposes safety coefficients to broaden applicability for modern FRP materials and concretes.